CollinDewey/terascripting/content/articles/Light-Switch-Thermostat.md

 	</tr>
 </table>

-Now you can see from the last picture, that I ended up having trouble getting the 3D printed arm to fit.
-This was due to my MakerBot Replicator Mini not being able to correctly *Replicate* the dimensions of the 3D model.
+As you can see from the last picture above, I ended up having trouble getting the 3D printed arm to fit the servo arm.
+This was due to my MakerBot Replicator Mini not being able to correctly Replicate the dimensions of the 3D model.
 I attempted to super glue the arm, but it would just fall off when attempting to actually flip the switch.
 Another problem I had with this model is that you had to completely unscrew and re-screw the switch to take on/off the print.
-This basically meant that if Housing came by, they'd most likely be upset if they saw the "thermostat".
+This basically meant that if Housing came by, they'd most likely be upset if they saw the thermostat.

 ---
 # Second attempt